operator-framework/olm-docs/content/en/docs/Concepts/olm-architecture/dependency-resolution/_index.md

           kind: Foo
 ```

-This is an example of a negation constraint (`none`) of one version of a GVK,
+This is an example of a negation constraint (`not`) of one version of a GVK,
 i.e. this GVK cannot be provided by any bundle in the result set:

 ```yaml